Teaching & Research

-Johnson's budget allocation system (STAR, for Support for Teaching and Research) is applicable for regular, full-time tenure track faculty members and others as deemed appropriate by the Dean and/or appropriate Associate Dean.
+Johnson's budget allocation system (STAR, for Support for Teaching and Research) is applicable for regular, full-time tenure track faculty members and others as deemed appropriate by the Dean and/or Associate Dean for Academic Affairs.
 Under this system, each summer the Dean's Office establishes an expense budget, totally separate from a faculty member's compensation package, that the faculty member can use to support his or her research, teaching and service in the following academic year.

 Underlying the STAR system is the belief that individual faculty members are in the best position to know how they can most efficiently spend the dollars available to them.
 Specific dollar amounts centrally budgeted by the School are difficult to trade off.
 In the past, this has resulted in inequities and inefficiently used resources.
 The objective of this system is to increase the effectiveness of the School's resources.

 Each individual faculty member's basic budget allocation takes into account research responsibility.
 Budgets reflect research requirements including building or acquiring databases not maintained by the School (such as subject-intensive experiments), when productivity is evident.
 Allowances are made for junior faculty who have not had sufficient time to build a resume.
 Lecturers or adjunct, visiting or part-time faculty normally receive STAR allocations driven primarily by course enrollment; e.g., the Xeroxing supplement and TA allowances as indicated under "Add-ons."
-Exceptions to this policy will be subject to approval by the appropriate Associate Dean.
+Exceptions to this policy will be subject to approval by the Associate Dean for Academic Affairs.

 STAR allocations may be reduced when a faculty member goes on leave but remains in Ithaca and continues with his/her research and/or travels.
 Faculty going to another institution at which he/she receives support; i.e., in the form of secretarial assistance, communications, etc., may possibly see their allocations reduced as well.
 If this is the case, allocations typically will be increased to at least their level before the leave after the faculty member returns.

 Faculty who are in their terminal year also may see a reduction in their overall STAR allocations.
 Support for telecommunications, classroom materials, and on-going research projects to be completed during the faculty members' terminal year at the School will be provided.
-If additional resources are needed, the faculty member may submit a request in writing to the appropriate Associate Dean.
+If additional resources are needed, the faculty member may submit a request in writing to the Associate Dean for Academic Affairs.

-ALL items purchased using STAR funds remain the property of the University and not the faculty member.
+ALL equipment/devices and furniture purchased using STAR funds remain the property of the University and not the faculty member.
 ALL goods and services, regardless of price, must be purchased through the University.
 Expenditures permissible under University guidelines are generally allowable with these dollars.